 - Purchase the shopping center for $4 million and defer all capital gains taxes.

-- Acquire both the shopping center and the apartment building for a combined total of $6 million, defer all capital gains taxes on the $4 million, and secure a $2 million loan to be divided between the two properties.
+- Acquire the shopping center and the apartment building for a combined total of $6 million, defer all capital gains taxes on the $4 million, and secure a $2 million loan between the two properties.

 - Buy the apartment building for $2 million and the multifamily home for $2 million, deferring capital gains taxes on the combined purchase price of $4 million.

 Do not overlook the significance of DSTs.
-In today’s investment landscape, numerous investors grapple with identifying appropriate replacement properties.
-A Delaware Statutory Trust (DST) represents a shared interest in a high-quality asset, which is passively owned and provided by a real estate syndication, typically known as a sponsor.
+Numerous investors grapple with identifying appropriate replacement properties in today’s investment landscape.
+A Delaware Statutory Trust (DST) represents a shared interest in a high-quality asset, which is passively owned and provided by a real estate syndication, typically a sponsor.
 The range of assets within a DST can vary from Class A apartment complexes (generally valued at $100 million) to medical facilities, self-storage units, RV parks, senior living communities, or even Amazon distribution centers.
 For investors seeking a more “hands-off” approach, DSTs can serve as an exceptional alternative.

 The 1031 exchange serves as a tax-deferral tactic rather than a tax-elimination strategy.
 Inevitably, when you decide to sell an investment property without reinvesting the proceeds through a 1031 exchange, the capital gains tax becomes payable.